 Remind yourself of any warnings or notes that were on the last WoF check sheet.
 If it’s been around a year since the last check then they could fail this time around if the issues haven’t already been addressed.
 Common notes can be tyre tread depth, or brakes getting low and may need replacing before next WoF inspection - but may pass on the day of inspection.

-How the AA can help
+How can the AA help?

 Either drive up to an AA Vehicle Testing Station, or visit aa.co.nz/wof to book your WoF at an AA Auto Centre site.